AkshaanHK/fmri-multivariate-analysis/README.md

 - Work with high-dimensional time series data
 - Perform dimensionality reduction and feature engineering
 - Apply unsupervised learning to complex signals
 - Translate raw data into interpretable insights
+- Use AI to enhance code and R pipelines

 **Applications:**
 - Signal processing